FISH COLUMNARIS |

 Please see this article for more about Baths:

-As well as the above noted baths, direct applications (swabs) of Methylene Blue or Bio-Bandage for mild cases of Columnaris with Hydrogen Peroxide or Diluted Potassium Permanganate to external areas of infection can help with recovery and may be your only chance to check the spread of a more serious infection of Columnaris.
+As well as the above noted baths, direct applications (swabs) of Methylene Blue for mild cases of Columnaris applied to external areas of infection can help with recovery.

 Many fish diseases, it should be noted, are caused by different bacterial or fungal pathogens that often exhibit similar symptoms, so identification of a specific bacterial or fungal pathogen is not often possible from mere visual inspection of the symptoms on the fish.

-By using broad-spectrum treatments such as a Nitrofurazone (AAP Yellow Powder Blend or less effective Furan Two) & Kanaplex/Kanamycin COMBINATION against diseases with similar symptoms affecting fish, precise identification of specific bacterial or fungal pathogens causing the disease that often display similar symptoms may not be absolutely necessary.
+BEST: By using broad-spectrum treatments such as a Nitrofurazone (AAP Yellow Powder Blend or less effective Furan Two) & Kanaplex/Kanamycin COMBINATION against diseases with similar symptoms affecting fish, precise identification of specific bacterial or fungal pathogens causing the disease that often display similar symptoms may not be absolutely necessary.